Swasth-Apps/swasth.co/src/pages/blog/distress-tolerance-skills-in-dbt.md

   category:
     - title: DBT
       slug: dialectical-behavior-therapy-dbt
+relatedpost:
+  blog:
+    - title: Mindfulness in DBT
+      slug: mindfulness-in-dbt
+    - slug: distress-tolerance-skills-in-dbt
+      title: Distress Tolerance Skills in DBT
+    - slug: emotion-regulation
+      title: Emotion Regulation
+    - slug: what-is-dialectical-behavior-therapy
+      title: What is Dialectical Behavior Therapy?
 tags:
   - DBT
   - Distress Tolerance Skills
 ---
 <!--StartFragment-->

 Crises are a part of life, whether big or small - they are capable of overwhelming people and compelling them to react with negative behaviors.
-Specific traditional treatment approaches focus on avoiding painful emotions but distress tolerance skills available in the DBT program of [Swasth](https://www.swasth.co/dbt-coach/) teach patients that pain is inevitable.
+Specific traditional treatment approaches focus on avoiding painful emotions but distress tolerance skills in DBT teach patients that pain is inevitable.
 The best way to overcome it is by accepting your emotions and ensuring a more manageable emotional level for crisis survival.

 When DBT was developed, there were no existing treatment manuals that addressed temporary toleration of distressing events or circumstances.
 Available behavioral treatment focused on changing behavior, while distress tolerance taught patients to accept, find meaning, and experience emotional distress.
 As distress tolerance skills came into existence, it was applied to train patients numerous "delay of gratification" and self-soothing techniques aimed at surviving crises while preventing them from indulging in dysfunctional behaviors (e.g., using drugs, attempting suicide, or engaging in other destructive behavior).
 In distress, tolerance is a set of skills focused on reality acknowledgment, which aims to reduce pain and increase freedom when distressing facts cannot be changed immediately.

 ## Radical Acceptance For improving Distress Tolerance Skills

 An essential tool of distress tolerance is Radical Acceptance.
 Radical Acceptance is not a painkiller.
-It is the very embodiment of the [DBT Approach](https://www.swasth.co/dbt-coach/) through which you remain aware of your present situation and acknowledge it without evaluation or judgment.
+It is the very embodiment of the DBT Approach through which you remain aware of your present situation and acknowledge it without evaluation or judgment.
 Radical Acceptance testifies the fact that painful emotions can neither be suppressed nor avoided.
 They will continue to exist, but it's our skillful stance that creates the impact.
 As you radically accept your emotions, you are ultimately making a choice - a choice of Acceptance.

 Imagine having a cavity problem, and you need to see a dentist.
 The cavity problem needs immediate attention but you are terrified of the treatment involved in curing it, so you choose to stay in denial.
 However, you can't bear the pain anymore and you finally decide to consult a dentist.
 You soon realize that he is not very warm with his patients, and in a constant hurry to strike that spinning drill.
 So, you escape from the clinic and start neglecting your pain.
 But things become more complicated, and cutting off certain foods becomes the only option.